100devs/rap-names-api/README.md

 Rapper Names API allows you to search a database of all your favourite rappers.
 Chance the Rapper, 21 savage.

+### Tech Used: HTML, CSS, Javascript, Express, Node

 ## Link to API:
 [simple-rapper-api.herokuapp.com/](https://simple-rapper-api.herokuapp.com/)

 ## How to use the API:

-Rapper Names API allows you to search a database of every rapper named chance the rapper or 21 savage.

-### Tech Used: HTML, CSS, Javascript, Express, Node
+Add rapper name to the URL to get back their data

+Example: simple-rapper-api.herokuapp.com/api/**example-rapper-name**

+## How to run the API locally:

+To run the API locally, navigate to the server directory and run: `npm install` to install dependencies.

+Start the server with: `node server.js`.

 ## Demo